filipeduraes/MathExpressionParser/README.md

 Current supported operators:
 - Addition (+)
-- Subtraction (-) -> Chich includes negative numbers
+- Subtraction (-) -> Which includes negative numbers
 - Multiplication (*)
 - Division (/)
 - Power (^) -> Can be used for radicals by inverting then.
 Ex.: Sqrt(3) would be 3 ^ (1 / 2)